 Groups are a great way to "meet" people virtually.
 Comment appropriately on other members' comments and Conversations.
 Your Profile photo will make you recognizable, like a personal logo across all Conversations (and social networks), and you will soon begin to look for the contributions of other LinkedIn "friends" by scanning for their Profile photos, too.

-The LinkedIn search function can search through the jobs posted to the Group.
+If allowed by Group management, recruiters will often post jobs in a LinkedIn Group relevant to the job.
 So you can find jobs which recruiters have posted for the members of the Group.

-LinkedIn search function can also search through the Conversations posted for the Group.
+LinkedIn search function can also search through the Goup's posts.
 You'll find amazing information available in LinkedIn Groups, from job postings to scientific discoveries and everything in between.

 In particular, LinkedIn Groups are excellent sources of information about many employers, directly from current and former employees.

 Use the Group's simple search function to find Conversations that interest you.
 Then, do your research, and, if appropriate, "like" the discussion, and add an appropriate and relevant comment (be nice!).